widok/widok/docs/chapters/02-getting-started.md

 }
 ```

 Finally, you need to create an HTML file ``application.html`` in the root directory.
-It includes the compiled JavaScript sources:
+It references the compiled JavaScript sources:

 ```html
 <!DOCTYPE html>